alisdt/online_experiments_course/07_ppt.rst

 and so on.

 We could also add the date to the filename.
 It's better to do this on the server, as the participant's computer may have the date wrong.
-In ``record_result.php``, change the line:
+In ``save_data.php``, change the line:

 .. code:: php